aws-samples/aws-cdk-examples/typescript/codepipeline-build-deploy/README.md

 - Authenticate to an AWS account via a Command Line Interface (CLI).
 - Navigate to this `codepipeline-build-deploy` directory.
+- Replace github_owner_name with your github username in lib/codepipeline-build-deploy-stack.ts
 - `npm install` to install required dependencies
 - `cdk synth` to generate and review the CloudFormation template.
 - `cdk diff` to compare local changes with what is currently deployed.